 Krampus is a mythological figure that complimented the giving of of gifts by St. Nicholas during the Christmas season by beating children who misbehaved with birch branches or by carrying them off in his sack.
 He is commonly characterized by his hairy body, hoofed foot, long tongue, horns, and the chain he wields, which makes him easy to confuse with images of the devil.
 Their are many indibidual renditions of Krampus, but he is oftern found in the company of St. Nick.
 Krampus is specific to the Austria-Bavaria region but similar figures appear in other parts of Europe under different names.
 December 5th, the Eve of St. Nicholas, is still set aside to celebrate Krampus where people dress up in grotesque masks and unsuspecting women are whipped.
 Some of these traditions continue in parts of the United States as well.
 His origins remain obscure though he predates Christian Europe.
 There is also a strong sexual side to his nature that sometimes shows up on comic cards.

-(See Who the Hell?, dated Dec 2006 in the Blog section for more information on Krampus)
+See Who the Hell?, dated December 2006, in the Blog section for more information on Krampus)

 Kunst Anstalt is German for art establishment.
 It is often used as a prefix to the name of a German postcard publisher, possibly specifically referring to the division of a publishing house that produces higher quality art cards.